 Stephanie Prior Partner

-This page will explain to you the process of bringing a claim for birth injuries caused by medical negligence.
-You will learn more about the birth injury lawyers at Osbornes, and why choosing experienced birth injury solicitors with the right knowledge and understanding can help get the compensation you deserve.
+This page will explain the process of bringing a claim for birth injuries caused by medical negligence.
+You will learn more about the birth injury lawyers at Osbornes Law and why choosing experienced birth injury solicitors with the right knowledge and understanding can help you get the compensation you deserve.

 At Osbornes Law, we fight hard to get birth-injured children and mothers the best care, advocacy and support.
 We are proud to work with charities that support injured patients and their families.
 These include Action Against Medical Accidents, Headway, The Brain Injury Group and Spinal Injuries Association.